Skip to ma into content

 Your advantage:

-- Continuous concentration monitoring of hydrochloric acid (20-40 wt% HCl)
+• Continuous concentration monitoring of hydrochloric acid (20-40 wt% HCl)

-- Ensuring a highly accurate target concentration
+• Ensuring a high-precision target concentration

 Your advantage:

-- Avoidance of quality drops in brine purification
+• Avoidance of quality drops in brine purification

-- Increase in membrane lifespan
+• Increase of membrane lifespan

-- Incoming goods inspection (in cavern production)
+• Incoming goods inspection (in cavern extraction)

-- Reduction of water or steam consumption (when dissolving the salt)
+• Reduction of water or steam consumption (when dissolving the salt)

 LiquiSonic® is an inline analysis system that determines the concentration or density of liquids or media directly in the process without delay.
-The device is based on the highly precise measurement of absolute sound velocity and process temperature, thus allowing the detection of phase differences.
+The device is based on the highly precise measurement of the absolute sound velocity and process temperature, allowing the detection of phase differences.